luloxi/PunkSociety/README.md

 - ✅ **Add a profile for the collector** with their NFTs and info about them
 - ✅ **Add a way for users to register their info**
-- **Add individual NFT pages** with more info about the NFT, if it's on sale, and the user and bigger images
+- **Add individual NFT pages** with more info about the NFT, if it's available for minting, and the user and bigger images
 - **Allow seeing other collectors profiles** and their NFTs

 ### 💬 Posts (NFTs)